ramank775/fileshare/README.md

 # Fileshare

-Fileshare is a file sharing service as well as can act as file storage.
-This project is to provide flexible auth options, support multiple storage options available along with providing the basic file operation like upload a file, share a file, delete a file.
+Fileshare is a service that can be used for file sharing as well as for file storage.
+The main idea behind this project is to support multiple storage options along with  the basic file operation like file upload,share and delete.

 ## Features